pkp2207/leetcode-reminder/README.md

-# LeetCode Daily Challenge Auto-Solver
+# LeetCode Daily Challenge Reminder

-An automated Python script that checks if you've solved today's LeetCode daily challenge and automatically solves it using Google's Gemini AI if you haven't.
-This project runs automatically via GitHub Actions every day at 11:00 PM IST.
+An automated Python script that checks if you've solved today's LeetCode daily challenge and sends you an email reminder if you haven't.
+This project runs automatically via GitHub Actions every day at 11:00 PM IST to help you maintain your coding streak.

 ## Features

 - 🤖 **Automated Daily Checking**: Runs daily to check if you've solved the LeetCode daily challenge
-- 🧠 **AI-Powered Solutions**: Uses Google Gemini AI to generate C++ solutions
+- 📧 **Email Reminders**: Sends HTML email notifications with clickable problem links
 - 📊 **Submission Status Tracking**: Checks your submission history to verify if the problem is already solved
-- ⚡ **Auto-Submission**: Automatically submits the generated solution to LeetCode
+- ⏰ **Streak Maintenance**: Helps you maintain your LeetCode solving streak
 - 🔄 **GitHub Actions Integration**: Fully automated via GitHub Actions workflow
 - 🔒 **Secure**: Uses environment variables for sensitive credentials